pramnora/python/frameworks/flask/courses/skillshare/Programming using Python Flask/README.md

 It is divided up into being various separate folders:

-01 - simple homepage which outputs a 'Welcome' message.
+01 - simple homepage creates a web server which, then, outputs a 'Welcome' message using: [templates/index.html].

+**NOTE**: Web pages to be served up are stored inside of the folder called: 'templates'.

 -----